MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -CalendarRepairLogEnabled
-!!!
-Exchange Server 2010

-The CalendarRepairLogEnabled parameter specifies whether the Calendar Repair Attendant logs items that it repairs.
-The repair log doesn't contain failed repair attempts.

-The default value is $true.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The CalendarRepairLogEnabled parameter specifies whether the Calendar Repair Attendant logs items that it repairs on the Mailbox server.
 The repair log doesn't contain failed repair attempts.

 Valid input for this parameter is $true or $false.
 The default value is $true.